bobbyowolabi/rowolabi.github.io/_drafts/it-works-but-i-dont-know-why-part-1-address-your-mindset.md

 Both responses above are positive; however, if the second of the two resonates with you more, you may already have a growth leaning mindset.

-In the famous paper, ["Praise for Intelligence Can Undermine Children's Motivation and Performance,"][growth-mindset-paper], Claudia M. Mueller and Carol S. Dweck conduct a series of
+In the famous paper, ["Praise for Intelligence Can Undermine Children's Motivation and Performance,"][growth-mindset-paper] Claudia M. Mueller and Carol S. Dweck conduct a series of

 _Describe how this relates to mindset?_